hitoshi-watase/sercrod/docs/reference/directives/literal.md

 #### Summary

-`*literal` is used when you want to keep Nablla-style markup (or any template-like text) exactly as written, without Nablla expanding or interpreting it.
+`*literal` is used when you want to keep Sercrod-style markup (or any template-like text) exactly as written, without Sercrod expanding or interpreting it.
 Typical use cases include:

-- Showing Nablla examples in documentation.
+- Showing Sercrod examples in documentation.
 - Emitting `%placeholders%` or `*directives` as plain text for another system to process later.

 Inside a `*literal` block:

-- Nablla does not evaluate `%...%` interpolation.
+- Sercrod does not evaluate `%...%` interpolation.
-- Nablla does not treat `*if`, `*for`, `@click`, or any other directives as behavior.
+- Sercrod does not treat `*if`, `*for`, `@click`, or any other directives as behavior.
 - Only the `*literal` / `n-literal` attribute itself is removed in the final output; the content is kept as plain text.

 `*literal` has an alias `n-literal`.